 What Kind of Events Can Be Funded?

+This call is extending the funding opportunities already available for conference sponsorship through the National Forum for this year.
 All funded events must align with the overarching theme of Valuing Ireland’s Teaching and Learning.
 However, the exact nature and focus of proposed events will depend on the needs of the given institution, unit or group.
 Events may focus on sharing and celebrating ongoing enhancement work, providing an opportunity to hold strategic discussions, or allowing the local or national higher education community (including both students and staff) to gather and reflect on key aspects of how teaching and learning is valued and how to bring collective knowledge and efforts forward in a positive way.

 For example, events may focus on: